mmtk/mmtk-core/docs/team/code_review.md

 * The PR brings in more downsides than value.
 * The PR has major flaws in its high-level design.

 There might be further discussion, and the reviewer may change their mind.
+If contributors intend to upstream a significant change, we recommend they engage with the MMTk maintainers first, on [MMTk Zulip](https://mmtk.zulipchat.com) or via [GitHub issues](https://github.com/mmtk/mmtk-core/issues), before investing significant effort, to avoid a PR being rejected later.

 If a reviewer finds the PR valuable, they should start a full review, and work collaboratively with the contributor to eventually get the PR merged.